-Background – Dia de los Muertos
+About El Dia de los Muertos Festival

-Dia de los Muertos (DDLM) or the Day of the Dead is a traditional holiday in Mexico when deceased friends and family members are remembered and celebrated.
-It is a poignant time, both solemn and joyous, with colorful artistic traditions, pageantry, and whimsy despite the sobering subject.
-Dia de los Muertos is a joyful remembrance in which death is recognized as a natural part of the cycle of life.
+A national holiday in Mexico, Dia de los Muertos is a time when deceased friends and family members are remembered, honored and celebrated.
+It is a poignant time, both solemn and joyous, with colorful customs, pageantry, and whimsy despite the sobering subject.
+Our festival pays tribute to this tradition.

 The 2023 Dia de los Muertos Festival will be held Saturday, October 28 from 3 pm to midnight.
 We present live entertainment on three stages: Latin-influenced rock & pop music, Mariachis, Ballet Folklorico and cultural dancers, youth performers, local DJs, and regional up-and-coming bands.
 The event also includes an Hecho a Mano Art Expo, Kids’ Activities, Ofrenda display in the Ritz Theater, art exhibitions and demonstrations, food, drinks and more.

 Our juried Hecho-a-Mano Art Expo features high quality fine arts and crafts, jewelry and Dia de los Muertos themed items by over 85 vendors.
 Students from TAMUCC and Del Mar College demonstrate various art processes, display architectural designs, and perform at the event.

 K Space Contemporary hosts a fine art exhibition of thematic works, a Youth Art Exhibition and youth piñata contest for area K-12 groups called Extravagancia de Piñatas.
 Prizes are awarded to competing K-12 groups for piñatas that receive the highest number of votes by the public.
 Our Kids’ Corner includes crafts, games, entertainment by youth, and other fun activities for children.